Student bus pass guide

 Key facts about Translink bus passes

-For people aged 16–23, the yLink travel card from Translink gets you a third off the cost of train and bus journeys in Northern Ireland.
-The card usually costs £8 but, at the time of writing, the travel card is available for free in response to the coronavirus pandemic.
+For people aged 16 – 23, the yLink travel card from Translink gets you a third off the cost of train and bus journeys in Northern Ireland.
+And best of all, you can get this card for free.

 You don't have to be a student to use this card, so you can keep getting the discount even after leaving uni.